 The University Senate has formed a 10-member, all-faculty committee to conduct its own review, chaired by political science professor Sharyn O'Halloran.

 This review has been planned since 2009, when the senate passed a conflict of interest policy overhaul that dealt mostly with conflicts in medical research.
 But current discussions among senators have been heavily influenced by "Inside Job," according to student senator Liya Yu, GSAS, who co-chairs the senate's External Relations and Research Policy Committee with O'Halloran.

-O’Halloran said she would not discuss the committee’s deliberations.
+O'Halloran wouldn't discuss the committee's deliberations.

 "We're working hard," O'Halloran said.

 Steele said that "Inside Job" did "what those types of movies are supposed to do," and that the University is working to ensure its policies are adequate.